oas-tools/oas-telemetry/packages/lib/README.md

 }
 ```

-### Complex Search Example

-For more complex searches using regex, additional parsing on the server and extra attributes in the POST request are required.
-Send a POST request to the `/telemetry/traces/find` endpoint with the following JSON payload:
+You can also use regular expressions and comparison operators for more complex searches.
+For example, to find all GET requests to paths starting with `/api/v1/pets` that returned a status code less than or equal to 400, you can use the following query:

 ```json
 {